 A Wildland Fire Faller uses a chainsaw during conditions with the potential for fire or flames in the immediate work environment, including on wildfires and during prescribed fire operations.
 This includes the PMS 310-1 positions of Basic Faller (FAL3), Intermediate Faller (FAL2) and Advanced Faller (FAL1) as documented in the IQCS database.

-Lead Instructor for the S-212 course should be current as both Intermediate Faller (FAL2) and Single Resource Boss or higher as defined in PMS 310-1.
+Lead Instructor for the S-212 course must be qualified and current as both Intermediate Faller (FAL2) and Single Resource Boss or higher as defined in PMS 310-1.
 Unit or field instructors for S-212 should be technically proficient in the subject matter.

 Completion and certification of Faller Position Task Book (PMS 311-91)